Esonhugh/ChatGPT-Web-Setting-Funny-Abuse/README.md

 4. Editing the test.js if you need
 5. Using command `python crafted.py`
 6. Copy the generated string as setting in description
+7. (Optional) Click the Errored image to fast export the json based Chat History.

 ### Demo